nikonakoneko/weblog/index.md

 ## QVAE NIKONAKŌRVM FĒLĒS SVNT?

-We are a feline collective of **random unicornic nerd cats** Geekin'n'Hackin around (mice, drugs and segmentation faults!).
+We are a feline MPD-collective of **random unicornic nerd cats** Geekin'n'Hackin around (mice, drugs and segmentation faults!).
 We **don't** really **like** to speak **English dialect**, this is pourquoi nous feront principalement usage de **n'importe quel autre [dialecte